TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 instruction(register(2), register(3))
 ```

+Here `instruction(register(2), register(3))` expands to `ADD rg2, rg3`, as the `register(2)` macro was expanded, followed by the `register(3)` macro, which then became parameters to the final expansion of `instruction`.
+A single parameter can also contain multiple single-line macros if desired, as they follow the same single-line macro expansion logic as regular lines.

 By default, if a parameter is referenced by a macro but it is not given when the macro is used, the parameter reference (i.e. the `$` sign and the following index) will still be removed, however no text will be inserted in its place.
 If this is not desired, you can mark a parameter as *required* by appending an exclamation mark (`!`) directly after the parameter index.
 The assembler will stop and throw an error if a required parameter is not provided when a macro is used.

 For example: